Cost of LivingUpdated May 2026

 How does Santa Fe compare to other west cities?

-Among western cities in our database, Santa Fe ranks on the higher end for rent prices.
+Among western cities in our database, Santa Fe ranks near the middle for rent prices.
 Nearby alternatives include Albuquerque and Durango.
 Use our comparison tool to see exact category-by-category differences.

-How much does rent prices cost in Santa Fe?
+How much does rent cost in Santa Fe?

 What's the most common mistake people make with rent prices in Santa Fe?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Santa Fe where prices are already elevated.
+This applies in any market, but it's especially costly in Santa Fe where even small mistakes can erode the savings you'd otherwise enjoy.